Station Assembly, Practice, and Safety (Part One)

 B-003-008-001: In a regulated power supply, the transformer connects to an external source which is referred to as ____________.

-Discussion: In a regulated power supply, the transformer connects to an external source referred to as the AC mains.
+In a regulated power supply, the transformer connects to an external source referred to as the input.
 The AC mains provide alternating current (AC) from the electrical grid, and the transformer steps the voltage up or down as needed by the power supply.
 This is the first stage in the power supply’s process of converting AC into a stable DC voltage that can be used by electronic equipment.

 The transformer plays a critical role in protecting the circuit from the high voltages of the AC mains and adapting the input voltage to the appropriate levels for rectification and regulation.
 Without the transformer, the power supply could not safely interface with the mains power.